-While in law school, Damon served as a law clerk in the U.S. Attorney's Office, District of Minnesota.
-He practiced as a student attorney for two years in the Civil Practice Clinic, first-chairing a commercial breach of contract trial in Minnesota District Court.
-Damon was a staff member and managing editor of the Minnesota Law Review, where his work entitled, Reasonable Means: Unavailable Declarants After United States v.
+While in law school, Damon served as a law clerk in the U.S. Attorney's Office, District of Minnesota and was a Managing Editor of the Minnesota Law Review, where his work, entitled Reasonable Means: Unavailable Declarants After United States v.
 Yida, was published.

-When not practicing, Damon enjoys spending time with his wife and son, hiking, canoeing, and distance running.
+When not practicing, Damon enjoys spending time with his wife and son, hiking, distance running, and making music.